 - Add the remaining ingredients.
 Stick with the lowest amount of honey.
 You can always add more and adjust later.

 - Blend.
 Or don’t!
 If you prefer your slow cooker applesauce chunky, you can leave mixture as is, or blend it just a little bit.
 We like ours nice and smooth, so I pureed it with an immersion blender directly in the slow cooker.
 You can also use a food mill, which will give you total texture control and remove the peels too.
-If you use a regular blender, be sure to puree in small batches, and be very careful.
+If you use a regular blender or food processor, be sure to puree in small batches, and be very careful.
 Hot liquids splatter when blended.

 The Best Apples for Homemade Applesauce